flofriday/OSUE-2020/http-testsuite/README.md

 more tests or notes on how to make the error messages more clear.

 ## What is tested
-(Empty boxes are for tests that we want to implement)
+(Empty boxes are for tests that we want to implement, but won't as I don't have too much time left)

+- [x] Memory corruption / leaks for **Client and Server**

 - [x] **Client** has correct arguments parsing.
 - [x] **Client** parses urls correctly